dwyl/learn-nextjs/README.md

 provides.

 Our version of the dashboard
-differs to the original onde from `Next.js`'s documentation.
+differs to the original one from `Next.js`'s documentation.
 The latter needs you to create an account in `Vercel` and a database to fetch data.
 In our version, we use two external APIs: